Informatievlaanderen/VSDS-LDESServer4J/README.md

 A detailed explanation on how to manage and retrieve the DCAT metadata can be found [here](ldes-server-admin/README.md#dcat-endpoints) or on the [swagger endpoint](#example-swagger-configuration) if it is configured.

+##### Example Compaction

+Compaction is a process that allows to merge immutable fragments that are underutilized (i.e. there are less members in the fragment than indicated in the `pageSize` of the view).
+Merging the fragments will result in a new fragment and the members and relations of the compacted fragments will be "copied" to the new fragment.
+This process runs entirely in the background.
+By default the fragments that have been compacted will remain available for 7 days, `PD7`.
+After that period they will be deleted.

 ### Docker Setup

 #### Docker-compose